R3MODAS/chai-backend/README.md

 While we connect to the Database using MongoDB URI and DB name, we will get an connectionInstance where we will be able to get a lot of values but for now we will require hostName

+## Configuration for Backend
+- app.use() is used for middlewares / configuration
+- app.use(cors()) to use the cors middleware
+- app.use(express.urlencoded()) to get data from url
+- app.use(express.static("public")) to store document(video,pdf,images) in the public directory
+- app.use(cookieParser()) to get/send cookies

+## Middleware
+A function that acts as a checker (middleman) who does some prechecks then lets you execute the main function to send response back to the user/client